 Human Paleoecology and Archaeometry Laboratory

 The Human Paleoecology and Archaeometry Laboratory is located in Edmund J. Cain Hall, Room 204 and is under the direction of Christopher Jazwa, Ph.D. and Christoper Morgan, Ph.D.
-This lab is equipped to address research related to isotope geochemistry, radiocarbon dating, microscopy, geoarchaeology, soil and sediment analysis, GIS-based spatial analyses and geostatistics, zooarchaelogy, flotation, pXRF-based geochemical assessment, and obsidian hydration rind measurement.
+The lab is equipped to address research related to isotope geochemistry, radiocarbon dating, microscopy, geoarchaeology, soil and sediment analysis, GIS-based spatial analyses and geostatistics, zooarchaelogy, flotation, pXRF-based geochemical assessment and obsidian hydration rind measurement.